TN 75 (12-24)

 TREATMENT

 Life-long blood transfusions at least once every six weeks are required for BT major; iron chelation therapy once significant iron overload occurs; and folic acid supplements.
-Stem cell transplant is the only treatment that can cure BT.
-Without transplantation, death by age 20 is common.
+Stem cell transplant and gene therapy are the only treatments that can cure BT major.
+Without transplantation or gene therapy, death by age 20 is common.

 SUGGESTED PROGRAMMATIC ASSESSMENT*